s4ke/Master-Thesis/src/md/043-cloudhaskell.md

   sendChan output (seq (rnf a) a)
 ~~~~

-### Parallel Evaluation
+### Parallel Evaluation Scheme

+\label{sec:cloudhaskellParallelEvaluation}

-Since we have discussed how to evaluate a value on slave nodes via
+Since we now know how to evaluate a value on slave nodes via
 `forceSingle :: (Evaluatable a) => NodeId -> MVar a -> a -> Process ()`, we can
-now use this to build up the internal API we require in order to fit the
+use this to build up an internal parallel evaluation scheme
-`ArrowParallel` type class.
+we require in order to fit the `ArrowParallel` type class.
 For this we start by defining an abstraction of a
 computation as

 ~~~~{.haskell}